 When I visit a country for the first time, I like to see and do as much as possible.
 So this is somewhat of a fast pace itinerary.
-That also means this itinerary is largely based around hiring drivers as opposed to relying on public transport.
+That also means this itinerary is largely based on hiring drivers as opposed to relying on public transport.
 But the time saved was well worth the extra money in my mind.

-Tip: If you are more of a nature/hiking person, then maybe skip Talalla beach and stay a couple of extra days in Ella.
+Tip: If you are more of a nature/hiking person, then maybe skip Talalla Beach and stay a couple of extra days in Ella.